-The global outlook deteriorated significantly in early 2022, largely because of the Russian Ukrainian crisis in April 2022.
+The global outlook deteriorated significantly in early 2022, largely because of the Russian Ukrainian crisis.
 The war's economic effects are spreading widely worldwide through commodity markets, trade, and financial linkages.
 Russia and Ukraine are major suppliers of oil, gas, metals, wheat, and other grains.
 The declining supply of these commodities has already driven their prices up sharply.
 Lower-income countries, including Yemen, are the hardest hit by the food and fuel price increases.

-The IMF World Economic Outlook (April 2022) projected global growth at 3.6 percent in 2022 and 2023-0.8 and 0.2 percentage points lower than in the January update.
+The IMF World Economic Outlook (October 2022) projected global growth at 3.2 percent in 2022 and 2.7 percent in 2023-0.4 and 0.9 percentage points lower than in the April 2022 update.
 The downgrade largely reflected the war's direct impacts on Russia and Ukraine and the associated global spillovers.
 It is worth noting that the fluid international situation means that quantitative forecasts are even more uncertain than usual.
 While some channels through which the war and associated sanctions will affect the global economy seem relatively clear, their magnitudes are difficult to assess especially on the country level.